nukleas/strudel-desktop/app/README.md

-# Strudel Website
+# Strudel Desktop App

-This is the website for Strudel, deployed at [strudel.cc](https://strudel.cc).
+This is the frontend for Strudel Desktop, built with Astro and React.
-It includes the REPL live coding editor and the documentation site.
+It includes the REPL live coding editor and the desktop app UI.

 ## Run locally